 I started looking for logos that use script fonts, as it felt more friendly and smooth.

 Trying different fonts, closest thing was called Tamarillo.
 It was thin, when I tried to make it bold it created sharp spikes, and some characters didn’t connect well together.
 So I started from there and improve it.

-- Minimalism often hurts discoverability through the app.
+Minimalism can hurt discoverability throughout the app.
 In our case, hiding information behind drawer and tabs reduced interactions in those sections.

 One of the reasons I had to hide information, was to improve page loading speed, by minimizing the number of requests required.
 Instead we should’ve focused more on improving requests from the backend.